DefElement/simplefem/README.md

 e = lagrange_element(3)
 ```

-A simplefem element can be tabulated at a set of points using the `tabulate` method.
-For
+A basis function of a simplefem element can be evaluated at a point using the `evaluate`
-example, the following snippet gets the values of the basis functions of a degree 3
+method.
+For example, the following snippet gets the value of the basis function 2 of a degree 3
-Lagrage element at the points (0.3, 0.1) and (1, 0):
+Lagrange element at the points (0.3, 0.1):

 ```python
 from simplefem import lagrange_element